ProjektAdLer/MoodleAdlerLMS/README.md

 When building the Docker image for this project, you can customize the following arguments:

 - `MOODLE_VERSION`: Specifies the version of Moodle to be used in the image.
 The default value is `latest`.
-- `PLUGIN_VERSION`: Specifies the version of the Moodle plugin to be included in the image.
-The default value is `main`.

 These arguments allow you to control the versions of Moodle and the plugin that are used during the image build process.
 You can adjust these values according to your specific requirements and preferences.

 ## Install additional languages

 1) Install the required system locale by modifying the Dockerfile.
 You can see which one you need by manually enabling the desired language pack in moodle and checking the displayed error message.
-2) Install the moodle language pack either via web interface or by modifying the setup.php script (add an additional `install_language_pack` call for the desired language)
+2) Install the moodle language pack either via web interface or by modifying the playbook.

 ## Troubleshooting

 **Moodle setup fails with "The configuration file config.php alreaady exists. ...":** \
 This typically indicates the setup script already failed during a previous run.
 Have a look on the logs of the first execution.